-Flamenco Guitarist Diego del Gastor – A loving 2008 appraisal by Luís Soler Guevara – translated by Brook Zern
+Flamenco Guitarist Diego del Gastor – A loving, over-the-top 2008 appraisal by Luís Soler Guevara – translated by Brook Zern

 This is a translation of a talk given by Luís Soler Guevara in 2008 to mark the centenary of the birth of Diego del Gastor.
 Señor Soler is a highly respected flamenco expert whom I knew in Málaga.
 He clearly loved Diego, as did many others who spent time with him in his home town of Morón de la Frontera.
 Soler wears his heart on his sleeve here, and one might wonder if his adoration has clouded his judgement or his normally sound critical faculties.
 (Fortunately, I never lost my objectivity in this matter, although for years I assumed the Flamenco Society of San Diego was a religious organization.
 Still, I have always maintained strict objectivity regarding Diegod.)

 It’s nice to see Sr. Soler’s recognition of my dear friends Steve Kahn and Estela Zatania, and queridos amigos Bill Davidson and the late Don Pohren, who was the first and finest of the American flamencologists.
 Apologies for some likely mistranslations:

 Mi Abrazo a Diego del Gastor — My Embrace ot Diego del Gastor